-CHILDREN CODE PRIORITY 901 RECIPIENT OF ABUSE ., Child abuse/neglect within past 6 months as self-reported by the caregiver, or as documented by a social worker, health care provider or on other appropriate documents, or as reported through consultation with a social worker, health care provider or other appropriate personnel.
+CHILDREN CODE GHIEDKEN PRIORITY 901 RECIPIENT OF ABUSE Child abuse/neglect within past 6 months as self-reported by the caregiver, or as documented by a social worker, health care provider or on other appropriate documents, or as reported through consultation with a social worker, health care provider or other appropriate personnel.
 V Child abuse/neglect refers to any recent act, or failure to act, resulting in: Imminent risk or serious harm Serious physical or emotional harm Sexual abuse or exploitation of an infant or child by a parent or caretaker.
 Georgia State law requires that medical and child service organization personnel, having reasonable cause to suspect child abuse, report these suspicions to the authority designated by the health district/organization.
-902 CHILD OF PRIMARY CAREGIVER WITH LIMITED ABILITY TO MAKE APPROPRIATE FEEDING DECISIONS AND/OR PREPARE FOOD Child whose primary caregiver is assessed to have a limited ability to make appropriate feeding decisions and/or prepare food.
-Examples include, but are not limited to: V Documentation or self-report of misuse of alcohol, use of illegal substances, use of marijuana or misuse of prescription medications.
+902 CHILD OF PRIMARY CAREGIVER WITH LIMITED ABILITY TO MAKE APPROPRIATE FEEDING DECISIONS AND/OR PREPARE FOOD V Child whose primary caregiver is assessed to have a limited ability to make appropriate feeding decisions and/or prepare food.
+Examples include, but are not limited to: Documentation or self-report of misuse of alcohol, use of illegal substances, use of marijuana or misuse of prescription medications.
 Mental illness, including clinical depression diagnosed, documented, or reported by a physician or psychologist or someone working under a physician's orders, or as self-reported by applicant/participant.
-Intellectual disability diagnosed, documented, or reported by a physician of psychologist of someone working under a physician's orders, or as self-reported by the participant.
-Physical disability to a degree which limits food preparation abilities. < 17 years of age.
-Document: The primary caregiver's specific limited abilities in the participant's health record.
+Intellectual disability diagnosed, documented, or reported by a physician of psychologist of someone working under a physician of psychologist of someone working under a physician's orders, or as self-reported by the participant.
+Physical disability to a degree which limits food preparation abilities.

-CHILDREN

-CODE PRIORITY

-903 FOSTER CARE V

-Entering the foster care system during the previous six months or moving from one foster care home to another foster care home during the previous six months.

-904 ENVIRONMENTAL TOBACCO SMOKE EXPOSURE Environmental Tobacco Smoke (ETS) exposure is defined as exposure to smoke from tobacco products inside the home.
-III
+CODE PRIORITY 903 FOSTER CARE Entering the foster care system during the previous six months or moving from one foster care home to another foster care home during the previous six months.
+V 904 ENVIRONMENTAL TOBACCO SMOKE EXPOSURE Environmental tobacco smoke (ETS) exposure is defined as exposure to smoke from tobacco products inside enclosed areas, like the home, place of child care, etc. ETS is also known as secondhand, passive, or involuntary smoke.
+The ETS definition also includes the exposure to the aerosol from electronic nicotine delivery systems.
+Document: Type and location of Environmental Tobacco Smoke (ETS) Exposure in the participant's health record.
+111

-TABLE OF APPENDICES APPENDICES REFERENCED IN RISK CRITERIA SECTION
+TABLE OF APPENDICESAPPENDICES REFERENCED IN RISK CRITERIA SECTION

-Appendix Page

-A-1 Women's Health Recommended Guidelines for Iron Supplementation, Based on Treatment Values 104

-A-2 Child Health Recommended Guidelines for Iron Supplementation, Based on Treatment Values 105

-B-1 Body Mass Index (BMI) for Determining Weight Classification for Women 106

-B-2 Definition of Maternal Weight Gain (Low, High, and Multi-Fetal) 108

-С Physical Signs Suggestive of Nutrient Deficiencies 109

-D Alcohol and Cigarettes 111

-Е Inappropriate Nutrition Practices 112

-F Instructions for Use of the Prenatal Weight Gain Grid 118

-G-1 Measuring Length 119

-G-2 Measuring Weight ("Infant" Scale) 120

-G-3 Measuring Height 121

-G-4 Measuring Weight (Standing) 122

-Н Instructions for Use of the Growth Charts 123

-1 Use and Interpretation of the Growth Charts 126

-J Key for Entering Weeks Breastfed 127

-K Conversion Tables and Equivalents 128
+Appendix Page A-1 Women's Health Recommended Guidelines for Iron Supplementation, Based on Treatment Values 104 A-2 Child Health Recommended Guidelines for Iron Supplementation, Based on Treatment Values 105 B-1 Body Mass Index (BMI) for Determining Weight Classification for Women 106 B-2 Definition of Maternal Weight Gain (Low, High, and Multi-Fetal) 108 С Physical Signs Suggestive of Nutrient Deficiencies 109 D Alcohol and Cigarettes 111 E Inappropriate Nutrition Practices 112 F Instructions for Use of the Prenatal Weight Gain Grid 118 G-1 Measuring Length 119 G-2 Measuring Weight ("Infant" Scale) 120 G-3 Measuring Height 121 G-4 Measuring Weight (Standing) 122 н Instructions for Use of the Growth Charts 123 I Use and Interpretation of the Growth Charts 126 J Key for Entering Weeks Breastfed 127 К Conversion Tables and Equivalents 128 L Failure to Thrive: Background, Treatment, and Implications for WIC Nutrition Services 129